framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**CanvasFog**](https://github.com/originalnicodr/CorgiFX/blob/master/Shaders/CanvasFog.fx): Used most for drawing colored shapes in the game, but it has a lot of room for creativity.
 More explanation on how it works on the repos readme.
 - [**ColorIsolation**](https://github.com/Daodan317081/reshade-shaders/blob/master/Shaders/ColorIsolation.fx): This shader lets the user configure the preferred hue and desaturates everything else.
 It is also possible to desaturate only the user-defined hue.
 It also has a nice debug option to see the interaction of the shader with the colors.
 - [**ColorSort**](https://github.com/LordKobra/CobraFX/blob/master/Shaders/ColorSort.fx): Compute shader, which sorts colors from brightest to darkest.
+- [**ComputeGravity**](https://github.com/LordKobra/CobraFX/blob/master/Shaders/computeGravity.fx): Compute shader version of Gravity.fx.
+It has a better color selection, and inverse gravity option.
+It runs slower on normal solution, but a lot faster than Gravity.fx on high resolution, so you can downsample/hotsample without issues.
+Don't forget to include the texture inside the Textures folder!
 - [**DepthHaze**](https://github.com/FransBouma/OtisFX/blob/master/Shaders/DepthHaze.fx): This effect is a simple depth-blur which makes far away objects look slightly blurred.
 It's more subtle than a Depth of Field effect as it's not based on a lens, but on how the human eye sees far away objects outdoors: detail is lost and the farther away an object, e.g. a tower, the less sharp the human eye sees it.
 Modern render engines tend to render far away objects crisp and sharp which makes the far away objects too sharp to look natural.
 Additionally Depth Haze also includes fog based on depth and screen position, which is configurable through parameters.
 It currently fogs more around the middle line of the screen and gradiently lowers the fog intensity towards the top/bottom of the screen, to avoid fog on the sky.
 Take in mind that the blur used in the shader is outdated compared to DoF shaders.
 - [**DirectionalDepthBlur**](https://github.com/FransBouma/OtisFX/blob/master/Shaders/DirectionalDepthBlur.fx): Can be used for more abstract backgrounds, but with the "focus point targeting strokes" option it can also be used to simulate movement with slow shutter speed.
 Keep in mind that it can be a very heavy shader when hotsampling.
 - [**DisplayDepth**](https://github.com/crosire/reshade-shaders/blob/slim/Shaders/DisplayDepth.fx): This is a shader mostly useful for checking if the depth buffer is working as intended, BUT it can also help with simple silhouette shots.